Deborah Ashby: Academic career

 Ashby began her academic career as a research fellow and honorary lecturer in medical statistics at the Royal Free Hospital School of Medicine between September 1983 and September 1986.
 In 1987, she moved to the University of Liverpool where she was appointed a lecturer.
 She was promoted to senior lecturer in 1992.
 In 1995, she was appointed a Reader in Medical Statistics.

-She returned to London two years later, in 1997, having been appointed Professor of Medical Statistics at the Barts and The London School of Medicine and Dentistry, Queen Mary University of London.
+She returned to London two years later, in 1997, having been appointed Professor of Medical Statistics at Barts and The London School of Medicine and Dentistry, Queen Mary University of London.
 In 2008, she joined Imperial College London as Professor of Medical Statistics and Clinical Trials.
 There, she is also the co-director of the Imperial Clinical Trials Unit.
 In 2018, she was appointed as the Director of the School of Public Health at Imperial.
 Having been interim dean since August 2023, she has served as dean of Imperial's Faculty of Medicine since 1 January 2024.

 Ashby is a member of the International Society for Bayesian Analysis.
 She was a member of its board of directors from 2000 to 2002 and its Executive Secretary from 2004 to 2006.
 She was elected President of the Royal Statistical Society in 2018, and took up the position on 1 January 2019.